 - Vlita (amaranth greens) can improve the immune system.

-- They have strong antioxidant and anti-inflammatory properties.
+- These greens have strong antioxidant and anti-inflammatory properties.

 - They can help regulate blood pressure, prevent osteoporosis and heart disease.
 They are an excellent dietary source of phytosterols, which reduce blood pressure and prevent heart disease and stroke.

-- They are good food for those who want to maintain or reduce their weight, but also for those who have problems with constipation.
+- Additionally, they are good food for those who want to maintain or reduce their weight, but also for those who have problems with constipation.

 - One of the main advantages of Vlita, is their ability to reduce LDL-bad cholesterol levels in the blood due to tocotrienol, a subgroup of vitamin E, as well as due to the fiber they contain.